Footpath to Tregonning Hill

-Ashton, in Cornish Trevonnen, is a small village which dates from the 19th century and stands in the Parish of Breage
+Ashton, meaning 'ash tree farm', known in Cornish as Trevonnen, is a small village which dates from the 19th century and stands in the Parish of Breage

 The name is believed to derive from the English rather than the Cornish language and to be associated with ash trees.